-4. Students registered on Regulated Programmes are expected to display the same standards of professional behaviour as those expected in the profession they seek to join.
-Where a student's conduct during formal teaching and/or

-- 5. The following list demonstrates attitudes and behaviour that may render a student's fitness to practise to be impaired: - Failure to follow University regulations relating to student conduct leading to an investigation under the Student Disciplinary Regulations - Committing academic malpractice - Falsifying records or feedback given in relation to University assessments and/or practical tasks undertaken while on professional placement - Demonstrable poor attitude to teaching and learning - Failure to follow good practice in relation to matters regulated by specified statutory authorities (eg failure to ensure client confidentiality or to obtain patient consent in the health care sector)
+- 4. Students registered on Regulated Programmes are expected to display the same standards of professional behaviour as those expected in the profession they seek to join.
+Where a student's conduct during formal teaching and/or while on professional placement falls short of that expected from them, these Procedures may be invoked. - 5.
+The following list demonstrates attitudes and behaviour that may render a student's fitness to practise to be impaired: - Failure to follow University regulations relating to student conduct leading to an investigation under the Student Disciplinary Regulations - Committing academic malpractice - Falsifying records or feedback given in relation to University assessments and/or practical tasks undertaken while on professional placement - Demonstrable poor attitude to teaching and learning - Failure to follow good practice in relation to matters regulated by specified statutory authorities (eg failure to ensure client confidentiality or to obtain patient consent in the health care sector)